W427697/Discord-/code/lib/preview-api/docs/storiesOf.md

 In Storybook 5.2 we introduced a simpler and more portable [Component Story Format](https://storybook.js.org/docs/react/api/csf), and all future tools and infrastructure will be oriented towards CSF.
 Therefore, we recommend migrating your stories out of `storiesOf` API, and even provide [automated tools to do this](#component-story-format-migration).

-That said, the `storiesOf` API is not officially deprecated.
-For the time being we plan to support it for the foreseeable future.
+That said, the `storiesOf` API is no longer actively maintained and has been removed as part of the Storybook 8 release.
+If you're working with a custom indexer or similar tooling that implements this API, we encourage using custom story indexers instead.
+Read our [Indexer API documentation](https://storybook.js.org/docs/api/main-config-indexers) for more information.

 ## storiesOf API